openstack/kayobe/ansible/roles/dell-switch/README.md

 Example Playbook
 ----------------

-The following playbook configures hosts in the `dell-switches` group.
+The following playbook configures hosts in the `dellos9-switches` group.
 It assumes host variables for each switch holding the host, username and passwords.
 It applies global configuration for LLDP, and enables two 10G ethernet interfaces as switchports.